Icelk/kvarn/routing.md

 This translates header values to more helpful structs, such as `Accept*` and `Authentication` Can be found using Kvarns public API, through the module `helper`

-# Layer 5.2/ Extension: Pre

-This whole layer can be customised, to for example implement a proxy.
-You have complete control over the outgoing data, but can return a `::http::Response`, cache method, and suggested compression.

-You can inject a function to be run, and if you choose, intercept the request.